-- 2) cried when it refers to crying to the Lord (see pray)

-- 3) arise, O LORD

-- e.
-Add to your list on the Lord in the Appendix.
+- 2) crying when it refers to crying to the Lord (see pray) - 3) arise, O LORD - e.
+Add to your list on the Lord in the Appendix. - f.

-- f.
 Use words from the text to summarize the stanzas below or in the margin of your Observation Worksheet.
-Who and what is each stanza about?

-- 1) 1-2
+Who and what is each stanza about? - 1) 1-2 - 2) 3-6 - 3) 7-8 (You might include the repeated key word in this stanza.) - g.

-- 2) 3-4

-- 3) 5-6

-- 4) 7

-- 5) 8

-- g.
 When you record a theme for one of the psalms, use words specific to that psalm-rather than something generic like, "Enemies against David"-so that you can distinguish it from the theme of another psalm.